Clermont028/CallandRespond_RL/README.md

 | **SLOWER** | select a "slower" rhythm, (ex. changing an 8th note to a quarter)  |
 | **NONE** | no changes made |

-   - Rewards: If a changed measure (response) has a score greater than a previously inputted measure (call) then it earns a reward of 1, otherwise -1.
 - What is your algorithm learning?
 - Do you have a success metric? (e.g. wins a game 80% of the time, achieves a score of 500, etc.)